biistoufleex/eft_scraper/README.md

-# A tarkov price checker
+# A discord bot for tarkov price